-Regulatory Status: Injurious Wildlife (Exhibit 5, Chapter 13-124).
+Injurious Wildlife (Exhibit 5, Chapter 13-124).
 It is illegal to transport these animals between islands or to commercially export to the mainland.
 Penalties can include a fine of up to $200,000 and a possible prison sentence.
-The Hawaii Department of Agriculture has an amnesty program allowing a person to turn in an illegal animal without prosecution
+The HDOA has an amnesty program allowing a person to turn in an illegal animal without prosecution.

 Jackson’s chameleons are a popular pet that can escape the cage and establish feral populations in Hawaiʻi.
 They are bright emerald green fading to a yellowish color on their undersides.
 Males are generally 10-12” long with a long, prehensile tail accounting for half of their length, and with three horns protruding from their forehead.
 Females are generally a little shorter and never grow horns.
 Jackson’s chameleons are solitary creatures which spend most of their time in trees.
 Chameleons move with a distinctive slow rocking motion.

-Chameleons’ ability to thrive in a variety of forest environments where they are yet another predator of Hawaiʻi’s native insects, spiders, and snails, making them a less welcome guest in Hawaiʻi.
-Chameleons are also a potential prey base for the brown tree snake and other snakes, which increases the likelihood of this alien species establishing populations if ever introduced.
+Chameleons’ thrive in a variety of forest environments and are yet another predator of Hawaiʻi’s native insects, spiders, and snails, making them an unwelcome guest in the State.
+Chameleons are also a potential prey base for the Brown tree snake and other snakes, which increases the likelihood of this alien species establishing populations if ever introduced.

-Introduced from Kenya and Tanzania to Hawaiʻi in 1972, this popular pet was intentionally released in Kāneʻohe and now has established free ranging populations on the islands of Hawaiʻi, Maui, and Oʻahu.
-They have not become established on Kauaʻi- report any sightings on Kauaʻi!
+Introduced from Kenya & Tanzania to Hawai’i in 1972, this popular pet was intentionally released in Kāneʻohe and now has established free ranging populations on the islands of Hawaiʻi, Maui, and Oʻahu (It is not necessary to report sightings on these islands).
+They have not become established on Kauaʻi or Lana’i- report any sightings on these 2 islands!

 For additional information, visit